yvishal519/Algorithms/algoexpert.io/questions/Find_Closest_Value_In_BST.md

-## Balanced Bracket
+## Find Closest Value In BST

 #### Problem Statement

-Write a function that takes in a string made up of brackets `("(","[","{",")","]", and "}")` and other optional characters.
-The function should return a boolean representing whether or not the string is balanced in regards to brackets.
-A string is said to be balanced if it has as many opening brackets of a given type as it has closing brackets of that type and if no bracket is unmatched.
-Note that a closing bracket cannot match a corresponding opening bracket that comes after it.
-Similarly, brackets cannot overlap each other as in `"[(])"`.

-`Sample input:"([])(){}(())()()"
+You are given a BST data structure consisting of BST nodes.
+Each BST node has an integer value stored in a property called "value" and two children nodes stored in properties called "left" and "right," respectively.
+A node is said to be a BST node if and only if it satises the BST property: its value is strictly greater than the values of every node to its left; its value is less than or equal to the values of every node to its right; and both of its children nodes are either BST nodes themselves or None (null) values.
+You are also given a target integer value; write a function that nds the closest value to that target value contained in the BST.
+Assume that there will only be one closest value.
+Sample input:
+        10 , 12
+       /  \
+      5   15
+     / \   / \
+    2   5 13 22
+   /        \
+  1         14
-Sample output: True (it is balanced)`
+Sample output: 13